-"Dissolving into Qi, I merge with the boundless universal field of being."
+"Dissolving Qi, I merge with the boundless universal field of being."
 Roger Jahnke, 9th Mind Focus Affirmation, The Healing Promise of Qi

 You probably saw this coming.
 At some point along the way, we were bound to arrive at a full-on "woo-woo" phase, and this one's sure getting close, if not all the way there.
 "Dissolving into Qi"?
 "Boundless universal field of being"?
 Some of you might think, "This is a phase too far."
 But stay with me for just a couple of minutes as we explore this 9th phase and see how it can increase our creativity.

 During meditation, I often fall asleep.
 The first few years, this bothered me, and still today many teachers encourage their students to stay awake, acting as if falling asleep is some sort of failure or due to lack of concentration.
 But the Dalai Lama said, "Sleep is the best meditation," and my Transcendental Meditation (TM) teacher said, "If you fall asleep during TM, it means you needed the rest."
-So I'll take those two teachers' words and a nice nap.
+So I'll take those words and a nice nap.

-So whether or not we enter blissfully and consciously into "the universal field of being" or simply fall into a welcome slumber, I take Phase 9's happy "dissolving" as another opportunity to re-charge my creativity.
+Whether or not we enter blissfully and consciously into "the universal field of being" or simply fall into a welcome slumber, I take Phase 9's happy "dissolving" as another opportunity to re-charge my creativity.
 Next time: Transmit!